KIvanRuiz/KIvanRuiz/README.md

 im currently kind of good at hmtl and im currently learning Python
 -------------------------------------------------------------------------------------------------
 # I specialize in
-- English to Spanish and Spanish to English translation -HTML5
+- English - Spanish and Spanish - English translation
+- HTML5 webpage coding and making
 -------------------------------------------------------------------------------------------------